ternaustralia/geonadir-upload-cli/README.md

   - Must be of [ISO format](https://en.wikipedia.org/wiki/ISO_8601).

   - If timezone not specified, e.g. `-ua 2023-09-23`, it will automatically adapt to local timezone.

+- `-mr, --max-retry`: Max retry attempt for downloading/uploading single image.

+    - Must be integer between 0 and 20.
+Clamping applied.

+    - Default is 5.

+- `-ri, --retry-interval`: Interval seconds between retries for downloading/uploading single image.

+    - Must be floating num between 0 and 3600.
+Clamping applied.

+    - Default is 120.

 ## Running